dp12/spacemacs/README.md

 ## Overview
 This is a custom spacemacs configuration, optimized for C/C++ development.
+Features company-irony for completion and various hydra conveniences.

 ## Installation
-To install, git clone the repository into your root directory and symlink .spacemacs and the yasnippets folder.
+To install, git clone the repository into your root directory and symlink the .spacemacs file and the yasnippets folder.

 On Windows, with a root directory of "C:\home":